ethanbass/cluttr/README.md

 ### Overview

-A collection of R functions that don't fit into my other packages.
+A collection of R functions that are out of scope for my other packages.
 The code in this repository may be unpolished and/or poorly documented.

 ### Installation